Manfred logoManfred logo

 Salary aspirations by gender and role

 Get an accurate picture of the gender pay gap with this calculator.
-Choose a role and experience range and our calculator will return the average salary for men and women.
+Choose a role and an experience range and our calculator will return the average salary for men and women.

 Select...